Domesticated plants and animals of Austronesia: Citrus

-Numerous species of Citrus are native to Island Southeast Asia, Mainland Southeast Asia, East Asia, South Asia and Near Oceania.
+Numerous species of Citrus are native to Maritime Southeast Asia, Mainland Southeast Asia, East Asia, South Asia and Near Oceania.
 The Austronesians cultivated and gathered a variety of citrus for food, medicine and washing with the thorns being used as piercing implements for tattooing.
 Citrus hystrix, Citrus macroptera, and Citrus maxima were also among the canoe plants carried by Austronesian voyagers eastwards into Micronesia and Polynesia.
 Most Polynesian names describing citruses are named moli ultimately from Proto-Oceanic *molis; whether a link to PMP *limaw is present (albeit indirect) or otherwise is uncertain.